antfu-collective/vite-ssg/README.md

 ### Single Page SSG

-If you are not using `vue-router`, simpily pass falsy value to the second parameter to do SSG for the index page only.
+If you are not using `vue-router`, simpily pass falsy value to the second parameter to have SSG for the index page only.

 ```ts
 export const createApp = ViteSSG(App, null)